 For an excited toddler, being in a room with other people, hearing the TV, or seeing toys can be distracting.
 Things like that attract your toddler’s attention, making it difficult for them to sleep.

-Ensure that there’s quiet throughout the house — older siblings should understand it’s time to settle down as well.
+Ensure that there’s quiet throughout the house.
+Older siblings should understand it’s time to settle down as well.
 If the bedroom is close to the TV, turn the volume down.
-Then verify that the bedroom is as dark as possible.
+Verify that the bedroom is as dark as possible.

 A white noise machine is excellent at creating a calm environment.
-You can also try essential oils like lavender or cedarwood in a diffuser.
-Avoid applying them on the skin, however, as some essential oils are not safe to use in this way (20)
+You can also try essential oils like lavender or cedarwood in a diffuser; then they can smell it before sleeping and if they wake up.
+However, avoid applying these oils to the skin, as some essential oils are not safe to use in this way (20).

 2. Cradle